julzaza/wildwitchherbs/_posts/2025-07-11-st-john-moon-water.md

 These herbs work on the nervous system over time.

 But when the reaction is immediate — panic, shock, emotional overwhelm — traditional healers often reached for something else entirely: flowers.
+See:

 **[Flower Essences for Emotional Shock & Healing](/flower-essences-for-emotional-healing/)**